The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/goose-creek-sc-205-n-goose-creek-blvd-suite-101.md

 pageThumbnailFile = "AN4tY0dD6RHSe9edt4YX.avif"
 +++

-Berkeley Square Shopping center was home to Track Stars, which was a restaurant similar in concept to {{< wiki-link "Gigglebee's" >}} and shared the same animatronics.
+Berkeley Square Shopping center was home to Track Stars, which was a restaurant similar in concept to [Gigglebee's] and shared the same animatronics.

 ## Arcade Machines